A Distinctive Achievement Honors Thesis

 Page Numbers

-Excluding the title page and signatory page, every page in the document, including those with tables and figures, must be counted.
+Excluding the title page, every page in the document, including those with tables and figures, must be counted.
 Use lower case Roman numerals for the front matter and Arabic numbers for the text.
 The text (or body) of the thesis must begin on page 1.
 Follow the template provided at the top of this section.

 Title Page